-The platform provides mentoring services to new entrepreneurs including various on-demand webinars and courses on topics from startup business strategies to finances and management.
+The platform provides mentoring services to new entrepreneurs, including various on-demand webinars and courses ranging from startup business strategies to finances and management.

 SBA or U.S. Small Business Administration is the organization that’s been around since 1953, established to help small business owners and entrepreneurs properly build their business.

-Apart from this, SBA provides customers with financial assistance and funding programs to take loans, find investors, use security bonds, and so on.
+Apart from this, SBA provides customers with financial assistance and funding programs to take loans, find investors, use security bonds, etc.

-CayCon consulting agency that specializes in drawing up business plans, creating pitch decks, and making financial forecasts.
+CayCon is a consulting agency that specializes in drawing up business plans, creating pitch decks, and making financial forecasts.